acceleratedscience/bridge/doc/runbook.md

 	bridge --> model
 ```

-What does the authenication flow look like?
+WhatN does the authenication flow look like?

 ```mermaid
 sequenceDiagram